Alcohol and the Kindling Effect: Everything You Need To Know

 Back in the 1960s, researcher Graham V. Goddard noticed something curious about some lab rats, which made an important (albeit involuntary) contribution to medical science by revealing an interesting fact about seizures.
 When Goddard induced seizures in the amygdala region of the rats’ brains by administering electric shocks, he noticed that the seizure threshold seemed to get lower with repetition: each time, it took less and less stimulation to induce the same effect.

 The findings were originally applied to the study of epilepsy.
 It seemed that prior seizures lowered the threshold for subsequent ones.
-Later, the same principle was applied to substance misuse — in particular to alcohol withdrawal, which is known to induce seizures, especially in those who’ve been drinking frequently for a long time.
+Later, the same principle was applied to substance misuse — in particular to alcohol withdrawal, which is known to induce seizures especially in those who’ve been drinking frequently for a long time.

 What Is Kindling in the Context of Alcohol Withdrawal?

+What is the link between kindling, addiction to alcohol, and withdrawal?
 In the context of alcohol use disorder (AUD), kindling refers to the progressive response of the body and brain to alcohol withdrawal, which gets more intense over time.
 While seizures are the main kindling symptom, there are several others to look out for:

-• More intense withdrawal symptoms.
+More intense withdrawal symptoms.
 “Regular” withdrawal symptoms, such as anxiety, sweating, tremors, and irritability tend to get amped up as the kindling effect takes hold.

-• Gastrointestinal distress.
+Gastrointestinal distress.
 Kindling can bring on bouts of nausea and vomiting.
 We might have intense stomach discomfort and could have trouble keeping food down, increasing the risk of dehydration.

-• Hallucinations.
-Hallucinations tend to accompany seizures, most likely due to the erratic nerve-firing characteristic of seizures.
+Hallucinations.
+Hallucinations tend to accompany seizures (most likely due to the erratic nerve firing characteristic of seizures).

 Why Kindling Happens

-The neurological changes that are responsible for withdrawal in general are also at play in the kindling effect, but they get amplified as the brain becomes more sensitive to the sudden “jolt” created by shifting neurotransmitter levels.
+The neurological changes that are responsible for withdrawal in general are also at play in the kindling effect, but get amplified as the brain becomes more sensitive to the sudden “jolt” created by shifting neurotransmitter levels.

 Scientists point to two neurobiological mechanisms behind kindling.
 The first has to do with GABA neurotransmitter levels, which plummet when we stop drinking.
 The second relates to NDMA — a type of glutamate receptor affected by alcohol.
 Receptors for both neurotransmitters undergo sudden shifts when alcohol is no longer in the picture, contributing to abnormal brain activity that can induce seizures.
-Even after the receptors have begun to rebalance, the kindling effect has already established itself.
+Even after the receptors have begun to re-balance, the kindling effect has already established itself.

 Why Kindling Is Dangerous